MandasK/FullStackTemplate/README.md

 1. Enable a "Sign-in method"
     > **NOTE:** In the course we used the `Email/Password` sign-in method.
 1. Go to project settings to view API Key and Project ID (you'll need these in future steps)

+## Server Side

+1. Rename `appsettings.Development.json` to `appsettings.Local.json
+1. Review contents in [Template]() appsettings.json and appsettings.Development.json files to make sure you have correct
+1. Create Models by adding `Models` folder at sln level and then add new class for each model needed see `Models > UserProfile` as reference
+1. Update `Startup.cs` to handle JWTs review Startup.cs file in templates for accuracy
+1. copy in DBUtils file from Template
+1. Copy in the `UserProfileRepository` and `UserProfileController` from Template and modify as needed

+> **NOTE:** Make sure to update the `namespace` of any classes you copy/paste from another project.